ramonweber/hypergraph/README.md

 # Sample files and demos

 The sample files require the CAD software.
 The content of the folder `/samples/_requiredDLLs` should be unblocked and placed on accessible on the local hard drive in the folder `C:/geolib`
 The two sample scripts showcase how the hypergraph implementation can be used to create artificially generated floor plans from a library of input floor plans.
-In the 'Sample Script 1' six input floor plans can be applied to a target apartment boundary geometry.
+In the `/samples/Hypergraph Reference Script 1 Transfer Layout via Hypergraph.3dm` six input floor plans can be applied to a target apartment boundary geometry.
 The boundary geometry is defined as a boundary polyline (a series of closed lines) and with lines defining circulation and façade access.
-The second set of sample files shows the environmental analysis workflow connected with the hypergraph generated floor plan layouts 'Sample Script 2'.
+The second set of sample files shows the environmental analysis workflow connected with the hypergraph generated floor plan layouts `/samples/Hypergraph Reference Script 2 Environmental Simulation.3dm`.
 Both daylight simulation and energy simulation of different building envelopes can be run in parallel and their output evaluated.

 ![Hypergraph overview](samples/Weber2024%20Hypergraph%20Reference%20Script%201%20Transfer%20layout%20via%20hypergraph.JPG)
 *Sample Script 1: Screenshot from inside the CAD environment Rhino3d and the node based scripting platform Grasshopper where a floor plan from a custom library can be selected to be applied to a target geometry.
 The research geometry implementation The CAD file defines boundary geometry, circulation access and façade as a series of lines.*